Over 20,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic

 Another 74,131 new unemployment claims were filed across the state the week of Nov.
 22.

 IDES has faced ongoing struggles filling claims during the pandemic.
 CBS 2 spoke with four IDES employees in May.
-For the first time, these workers offered a glimpse into the challenges IDES employees face daily working to get thousands of new unemployment claims processed, as well as the factors they believe contribute to why so many people have not received their benefits.MORE NEWS: From Gum To Makeup, Shopping Items Making A Post COVID-19 Comeback
+For the first time, these workers offered a glimpse into the challenges IDES employees face daily working to get thousands of new unemployment claims processed, as well as the factors they believe contribute to why so many people have not received their benefits.MORE NEWS: First Drawings For 'All In For The Win' Illinois Vaccination Lottery Begin Thursday

 CBS 2 has extensively reported about how unemployment has surged in Illinois and neighboring states during the coronavirus pandemic.